marcoregueira/ApmRubberBand/README.md

 # ApmRubberBand

-Simple APM server that saves events to Postgres, for use in development or tests.
+Simple replacement for Elasticsearch APM server that saves events to Postgres, for use in development, integration tests, performance tests or just monitoring aplications that don't require the power of a full Elastic stack.

 ## Description